ctkelley/SIAMFANLEquations.jl/README.md

 | [![][docs-stable-img]][docs-stable-url] [![][docs-dev-img]][docs-dev-url] | [![][build-status-img]][build-status-url] [![][codecov-img]][codecov-url] |

-# SIAMFANLEquations version 0.2.1
+# SIAMFANLEquations version 0.2.2

   - Chapter 2 codes complete.
-  - Travis replaced by GitHub Actions.
-  - Notebook for Chapter 2 done.
+  - Notebooks for Chapters 1 and 2 done
-  - Deleted prerelease 0.2.0.
-Unexpected and overdue changes in scalar solvers.
+  - Registered package

 This is the package with the solvers and test problems for